myjyotishai/fastAPI/README.md

 # JyotishAI Backend (FastAPI)

-This is the backend service for the JyotishAI mobile app.
+This is the backend service for the JyotishAI mobile app..

 ## Endpoints